raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     one --> [*]
 </div>

-We could implementa  very specific fix, but the code to do a general elimination of unreachable states is straightforward:
+We could implement a very specific fix, but the code to do a general elimination of unreachable states is straightforward:

 ```javascript
 function reachableFromStart ({ start, accepting, transitions: allTransitions }) {